azlux/botamusique/README.md

 Or you can
 `venv/bin/python mumbleBot.py -s HOST -u BOTNAME -P PASSWORD -p PORT -c CHANNEL -C /path/to/botamusique.pem`

-If you want information about auto-starting and auto-restarting of the bot, [you can check out the wiki.](https://github.com/azlux/botamusique/wiki/AutoStart---AutoRestart)
+If you want information about auto-starting and auto-restarting of the bot, [you can check out the wiki].(https://github.com/azlux/botamusique/wiki/Run-botamusique-as-a-daemon-In-the-background)

+**For the detailed manual of using botamusique, please see the [wiki](https://github.com/azlux/botamusique/wiki).**

 ### Update